 Certainly one should not make a habit of floundering around in the dark looking for an anchorage in strange waters -- waters that are subject to large tides and nasty rocks as well as other hazards.
 But even the best of sailors are going to get caught now and then.
 With conditions being so pleasant I was more annoyed than worried.
 However, when neither of my two flashlights would work, rendering it impossible to read the chart, I suspect that a string of profanity may have ensued.
 Both lights were supposed to be waterproof and I had believed them to be working.
 Opening the big spot revealed a rusty muck.
 It was useless until I could dismantle it and give it a good cleaning.
 My other light, a combination strobe/flashlight that attaches to a life jacket, also refused to work.
 It uses "AA" batteries and is too complicated to disassemble in the dark.
 Two more casualties of my Chesapeake misadventure!
 How had these slipped through my inspection!
 Rummaging around the rear compartment in the dark I came up with my last resort -- a tiny penlight that I keep in my toiletry bag for times when just a little light is all I need.
 It wasn't waterproof, but it worked.

 In semi-darkness I rowed for another hour on a placid sea that mirrored the light of the nearly full moon, ducking in and out behind puffy clouds.
 It was high tide and the shore was hidden in shadows.
 Still on the outside, but thinking that I was closer to the little cove than I really was, I decided to anchor rather than risk being too close to some hidden rocks.
 It didn't seem to be a particularly bad spot, but the fetch from the northwest was probably three-quarters of a mile.
 Dinner that night consisted of a can of sardines and fresh French bread from Booth Bay.
-Exhausted and laying in my sleeping bag about to doze off, I heard some loud splashing from nearby seals.
-They are probably expressing their objections to me being in their place I thought to myself.
+Exhausted and lying in my sleeping bag about to doze off, I heard some loud splashing from nearby seals.
+They are probably expressing their objections to me being in their place, I thought to myself.
 This couldn't be all that bad of a spot!

-Saturday, September 5th--I didn't wake up until 08:00 as it was after midnight when I turned in.
+Saturday, September 5th I didn't wake up until 08:00 as it was after midnight when I turned in.
 A look out the side flap revealed bright sunshine and a flat sea.
 I made a big breakfast of instant oatmeal, V-8 juice, a mixture of coffee and cocoa, and canned peaches to make up for the light dinner last night.
 I had been on the right track the night before, but had not gone far enough.
 Love Cove was about 1/8th of a mile away.

 A light breeze had sprung up and as I cleaned up and put stuff away I became aware that it was already getting gusty.
 Half an hour later, by the time everything was stowed, the waves were running 1-1/2 to 2 feet with whitecaps.
-The task of workiing about the Wayfarer was getting unfomfortable and heavy wind gusts were whipping across the open water causing Blue Mist to shear about.
+The task of workiing about the Wayfarer was getting uncomfortable and heavy wind gusts were whipping across the open water causing Blue Mist to shear about.
 It was time to get out of there.
 (The wind gusts were later reported to be attaining 30 knots.)

 It was decision time--where to go and by what means do I get there?
 My original plan of visiting picturesque Love Cove, then sailing across the Sheepscot River to Five Islands harbor on the west side, was questionable.
 I felt that I should just find a safe place and stay there.
 Love Cove was close.
 One option would be to leave the sails off and row downwind to the cove, but I've always been against the idea of leaving myself vulnerable like that.
-If I should get into a bad spot and need to get away, sailing, not rowing, is the only solutions.
+If I should get into a bad spot and need to get away, sailing, not rowing, is the only solution.
 Furthermore, according to Taft, there were no facilities or means of going ashore at Love Cove.
 That could lead to a long, boring day on the end of an anchor line.
 On the other hand, Five Islands was only about 3 miles away and offered several attractions.
-Since I had decided to sail I figured I might as well head there.
+Since I had decided to sail, I figured I might as well head there.